 - Providing proper instruction

-Athletes should be fully informed of the rules and regulations regarding safe play and warned about prohibited practice and unsafe techniques.
+Athletes should be fully informed of the rules and regulations regarding safe play and warned about the prohibited practice and unsafe techniques.

 - Matching athletes